 Just scout around to see if these are the real deal prices, or if the discrepancy is really high, then you know something is wrong.
 You can also check directly with the hotel or airline to see if there are cheaper discounts available.

 2. Regular Customers

-If you are a regular traveller, you may often receive e-mails from your agency about deals or discounts.
+If you are a regular traveler, you may often receive e-mails from your agency about deals or discounts.

 Some customers have reported to receiving e-mails stating that their,” travel points,” may be expired or that there is a “time-sensitive,” discount from their local travel agency.

-The links that are embedded within these e-mails then redirects the customer to a “clone” page of the travel agent and asks for personal particluars such as Name, Credit Card details and Residential Information.
+The links that are embedded within these e-mails then redirect the customer to a “clone” page of the travel agent and asks for personal particulars such as Name, Credit Card details and Residential Information.

 Action to take

 Look for clues to see whether the site is real or not.
 (See below for my tips on identifying Phishing sites.)

 A lot of these scammers may claim within their written content, to have an association with famous brands, in order gain “trust” or “creditability” from the reader.

 This may be hard to pick up on unless one does a thorough research on the “relationship.”